-Your Name: Date of Session: Client's Initials: Session #:

-Please complete the following questions as you review your counseling session:

-1. Theoretical approach:

-2. What is the client's presenting concern today?

-3. What strengths did you identify in your client during this session?

-4. What, specifically, do you think was the most helpful/productive thing you did during the session?

-5. What, specifically, do you think was the most challenging for you during the session?
+8 Your Name: Date of Sessi on: Client's Initials: Session #: Please complete the fo ollowing questions as you review your cou nseling session: 1.
+Theoretical approach: 2.
+What is the client's prese nting concern today?
+3. What strengths did you id dentify in your client during this session?
+4 What specifically do yo u think was the most helpful/productive thing you did d during the session? i.
+What, speemeany, as ye u unink was the most neiprar productive uning you as a during the session.
+5. What, specifically, do yo u think was the most challenging for you during the s session?

-6. What will you address in the next session and why?

-7. What, specifically, would you like to address in this supervision session?

-8. Rate your progress toward your personal goal(s) this week and briefly explain:
+- 6. What will you address in the next session and why? - 7.
+What, specifically, would you like to address in this supervision session? - 8.
+Rate your progress toward your personal goal(s) this week and briefly explain: